All Books

 by James McBride

-A skeleton unearths secrets of a town's Black and Jewish communities.
+A skeleton unearths the hidden history of a town's Black and Jewish residents.

 Key Takeaways